 Before obtaining an endorsement, applicants must get consent from the endorsing body to allow them to share the endorsement letter and other relevant information relating to their business and endorsement application with the Home Office.
 This consent should be sought in writing, and a copy should be kept for audit purposes.

-3. Prepare the application
+3. Prepare the UK Scale-up Visa Endorsement Application

 Applicants should prepare their application by gathering the required evidence, such as financial statements, employment records, and a comprehensive business plan.
 The application should demonstrate that the business meets the eligibility criteria for the Scale-up route, focusing on business growth and job creation.